Bulgarian Residence for Pensioners

 How to obtain a Bulgarian Retirement visa

-The set of documents for your Bulgarian retirement visa is submitted in person in the Bulgarian embassy or general consulate in your home country.
+The set of documents for your Bulgarian retirement visa is submitted in person in a Bulgarian embassy or general consulate.
 The processing time of the retirement visa is 4-8 weeks.
-The D visa is valid for 6 months and has to be exchanged for a residency card no later than 2 weeks before the expiry of the D visa.
+The D visa is valid for 6 months and has to be exchanged for a residency card no later than 2 weeks before the expiry of the visa.

 Our team of immigration lawyers is recommended by the prestigious Legal500.